 A rough overland drive of 4.000km - plus an UN-easy missionary flight - to attend the birth of a new nation: South Sudan 14.01.2011 - 25.01.2011 Our route: Saudi-Arabia View over Riyadh from Prince Al Waleed's Kingdom Tower The perfect GLOBE cigar lounge in the 31st floor of Al Faisaliyah Tower in Riyadh - Heavy … Continue reading The UN-easy Way: Jeddah (Saudi) to Juba (South Sudan)

+Republished from July 2019.
+Foto: With a dress hanky in the Donbass.
 The meaning of "sophistication" has its ancient roots in Greek: sophia = wisdom.
 In the days of classical beauty, wisdom was inherently linked to aesthetics, defined by rational order and harmonious proportions.
-This was in stark contrast to later medieval gothics (brought by Barbarians) or modern shard deconstructivism (by another tribe from the East), which has found its extreme … Continue reading Who is a sophisticated traveler?
+This was in stark contrast to later medieval gothics (brought by Barbarians) … Continue reading Who is a sophisticated traveler?

 I want to thank American Express for a very friendly article in the last edition of their Centurion Magazine.
 The Centurion Card is the most prestigious credit card by American Express with an annual fee of US$5.000+ and no spending limit.
 American Express is a traditional wallet for people who still use fiat money instead … Continue reading The Centurion Magazine by AMEX: “Dapper in the Face of Danger”